-5. Simple, but effective weed control can be achieved on your lawn by often mowing during spring.
-This will prevent dandelions spreading by eliminating the yellow blossoms and preventing seed formation.
+5. Simple but effective weed control can be achieved on your lawn by often mowing during spring.
+This will prevent dandelions from spreading by eliminating the yellow blossoms and preventing seed formation.
 Mow high during late spring and early summer.
 This will allow grass blades to shade the ground and will help prevent crabgrass from sprouting.

-You don't need to spend lots of money on expensive fertilizers and herbicides, or fancy lawn furniture and ornaments.
-A little common sense and thought can go a long way to making your lawn and garden a much better place.
+You don't need to spend lots of money on expensive fertilizers and herbicides or fancy lawn furniture and ornaments.
+A little commonsense and thought can go a long way to making your lawn and garden a much better place.